 - Diarrhea and vomiting at the same time

-- Blood or green bile in the vomit
+- Blood (brown vomit) or green bile in the vomit

-- Your cat is throwing up white foamy liquid (especially if it has occurred more than three times in 24 hours and/or has lasted longer than 24 hours)
+- Your cat is throwing up white foamy liquid.
+This is especially important if it has occurred more than three times in 24 hours and/or has lasted longer than 24 hours)

-If your cat is throwing up white foamy liquid, they’ll need to be checked by a vet in most cases.
-A variety of diseases and lifestyle factors can cause white foamy vomit and these range in severity from mild to severe – as we’ll explore below.
+If your cat is throwing up white liquid, it’ll need to be checked by a vet.
+A variety of diseases and lifestyle factors can cause white foamy vomit and these range in severity from mild to severe.

-Why Is My Cat Throwing Up White Liquid?
+Why Is My Cat Throwing Up White Foamy Liquid?

 Your cat probably has an issue with their gastrointestinal (GI) tract.
 The GI tract consists of the mouth, teeth, tongue, pharynx, esophagus, stomach, small intestine, and large intestine.
-If any part of the GI tract becomes inflamed or infected, your cat may throw up a foamy, white liquid.
+If any part of the GI tract becomes inflamed or infected, your cat may throw up a foamy white substance.